 - Teachers will need a completely new structure of training do be equipped to handle new courses and new techniques

 - Most dropouts are in Jharkhand, Arunachal, Mizoram and Bihar where majority of the teachers are working as temporary staff.
-Government will need to examine the seriousness and future growth of these employees
+The government will need to examine the seriousness and future growth of these employees

 - Most of the Government schools do not have a computer laboratory, in fact, some of those are still waiting to get basic infrastructure.
 In this case, this will be a challenge to uniformly develop this is in remote schools